 I'm too Type A to say not to sweat the details, but there's no need to weigh down your strategy doc with extra marketing materials that have little connection to the big picture.

-Hey, I love a solid content style guide as much as the next girl (OK, probably more so, given that I once admitted to wanting to use the IMPACT style guide as a pillow), but it’s safe to leave those out of this — no matter how comforting they may be.
+I love a solid content style guide as much as the next girl (OK, probably more so, given that I once admitted to wanting to use the IMPACT style guide as a pillow), but it's safe to leave these kinds of documents out of this — no matter how comforting they may be.

 Here are some items you can omit from your strategy: